Adam Žulevič: Zemplín Michalovce

-He scored his first career goal in a 3:2 loss to AS Trenčín, coming on as a substitute in the 46’ minute.
-After the game, Žulevič became the second youngest player to ever score for Zemplín, coming after Dávid Petrik.
+Žulevič made his professional debut for the club on 6 October 2024, coming onto the pitch as a substitute for Abdul Zubairu in the 85th minute in a 1–0 loss to Banská Bystrica.
+He scored his first career goal in a 3–2 loss to AS Trenčín, coming on as a substitute in the 46th minute.
+After the game, Žulevič became the second youngest player to ever score for Zemplín, coming before Dávid Petrik.

 Genoa

-On 1 August 2025, it was announced that Žulevič would be joining Genoa U20.
-He made his debut for the Italian side in a 2–1 win over Lazio U20.
+On 1 August 2025, it was announced that Žulevič would be joining Italian Serie A club Genoa.
+He made his debut for the club in a 2–1 win over Lazio.

+Loan to Iraklis

+On 16 September 2026, Žulevič signed for Super League Greece club Iraklis on a year loan deal.

 International career

 Youth

 After impressive performances for Zemplin, Žulevič was called up to the Slovakia U-18 team on 22 May 2025.
 He scored his first international goal in a 2:1 win over Romania U-18.